-Performance is measured entirely through the discretionary deferred share compensation plan (see "Discretionary deferred remuneration", below), which measures performance over the financial year.
-The vast majority of remuneration is inherently linked to performance and shareholder value as the vast majority of remuneration is in the form of deferred share salary and discretionary deferred shares.
+Performance is measured entirely through the discretionary compensation plan (see "Discretionary deferred remuneration", below), which measures performance over the financial year.
+A significant proportion of remuneration is inherently linked to performance and shareholder value as all or a significant proportion of remuneration is in the form of deferred share salary and discretionary deferred shares.
 The Group does not operate an LTIP because it believes that there is sufficient long-term incentive built into its deferred share salary and discretionary deferred share remuneration.